ashaniray/json_parser/README.md

 The files included in the project are:
 - **json_parser.h** : Header file that parses the json.
 Only this file needs to be included for parsing JSON.
 Call the method **parse_json** to get your parsed JSON
-- pretty_print_visitor.h : A visitor patter implemenation of the parsed JSON.
+- pretty_print_visitor.h : A visitor pattern implemenation of the parsed JSON.
 This is a sample implemenation of a visitor pattern on the parsed JSON and may not be included.
 - main.cpp : A sample application that reads a JSON string, parses it and prints the parse output to show how the json_parser.h may be used.